A Common Thread

-The film won "Critics Week Grand Prize" and "SACD Screenwriting Award" at the 2004 Cannes Film Festival.
+The film won "Critics Week Grand Prize" and "SACD Screenwriting Award" at the 2004 Cannes Film Festival, as well as the main prize at the New Horizons Film Festival.
 It is also nominated for "European Discovery of the Year" at the 2004 European Film Awards.

 Plot

 When Claire (played by Lola Naymark) learns that she is five months pregnant at the age of seventeen, she decides to keep the baby and not to tell the father (who seems to be married).
 Instead, she quits her current job at a local supermarket and goes to work as an assistant for Madame Mélikian (Ariane Ascaride), an embroiderer for haute couture.
 Mélikian has just lost her only son in a motorcycle accident.
 Claire shows her willingness in taking her duties, as well as taking over Mélikian's private order when she is treated in the hospital.